SeedTactics/fms-insight/docs/client-station-monitor.md

 an identicon based on the part name and the final number/letter of the serial.

+We suggest that computers or mounted tablets be placed next to various stations in the factory, perhaps with an attached barcode scanner.
+The computer or mounted tablet can then be configured to open the specific screen for the station by either bookmarking the page or just setting the specific page as the homepage for the browser.

 ## Load Station

 ![Screenshot of Load Station screen](/docs/assets/insight-load-station.jpg)